-The annual rainfall in the State varies roughly from 50 to 350 cm.
+The annual rainfall in Karnataka varies roughly from 50 to 350 cm.
 In the districts of Bijapur, Raichur, Bellary and southern half of Gulbarga, the rainfall is lowest varying from 50 to 60 cm.
-The rainfall increases significantly in the western part of the State and reaches its maximum over the coastal belt.
-The south-west monsoon is the principal rainy season during which the State receives 80% of its rainfall.
+The rainfall increases significantly in the western part of the state and reaches its maximum over the coastal belt.
+The south-west monsoon is the principal rainy season during which Karnataka receives 80% of its rainfall.
 Rainfall in the winter season (January to February) is less than one per cent of the annual total, in the hot weather season (March to May) about 7% and in the post-monsoon season about 12%.

 The retreating monsoon current i.e. the north-east monsoon (October to December) effects the eastern parts of South Interior Karnataka and accounts for about 30% of rainfall in this region.
 Out of the 14 heavy rainfall stations in India, with annual rainfall of more than 500 cm., four stations are situated in Karnataka.
 They are Agumbe in Tirthahalli taluk of Shimoga district (annual rainfall-828 cm) and Bhagamandala (603 cm), Pullingoth (594 cm) and Makut (505 cm) in Kodagu district.